 invasive pathogen Phytophthora ramorum in native stands using Fouriertransform

 infrared (FT-IR) spectroscopy.
-Submitted for publication in Frontiers in
+Frontiers in Plant Science.
+[PDF]

 - 2014.
 Chen, Y., M.L.
 Flint, T.W.
 Coleman, J.J.
 Doccola, D.M.
 Grosman, D.L.
 Wood,

 and S.J.
 Seybold.
 Effects of goldspotted oak borer, Agrilus auroguttatus, and